These Peanut Butter Sandwich Cookies are amazingly sweet and delicate and a must-make for any peanut butter lover!

-Sorry, I couldn’t resist posting the photo again 🙂 Well, Chef Tom happened to bring some cookies from his ‘wichcraft restaurant for us to snack on.
-And snack on them, I did.
-I seriously died and went to heaven when I took a bite of the peanut butter sandwich cookie.
+But potentially the best part?
+Chef Tom brought platters of cookies from his very own restaurant ‘wichcraft and I seriously died and went to heaven when I took a bite of the peanut butter sandwich cookie.
 But then I came back to life in time to eat another one.
 Thank goodness.

-And I’ve been thinking about those cookies every day since.
-I wouldn’t normally purchase an entire cookbook of sandwiches, but It turns out Tom Colicchio’s ‘wichcraft is not your typical book of sandwiches.
+Anyway, I’ve been thinking about those cookies every day since.
+I wouldn’t normally purchase an entire cookbook of sandwiches, but it turns out Tom Colicchio’s ‘wichcraft (affiliate link) is not your typical book of sandwiches.
 Trust me.
 I’m always game for a sandwich, but every one of these is blowing my mind.
-Martha Stewart had ‘wichcraft’s co-owner and executive chef, Sisha Ortuzar, on her show and he was pretty fabulous.
-They made these peanut butter sandwich cookies on the show and you can watch their video if you need extra help envisioning the steps.
+Plus, sandwiches in cookie form?
+Sign me up!

-In a small saucepan over medium heat, melt the 4 T of butter.
-When it’s melted, pour in the oats and stir for about 5-7 minutes, until browned and toasted.
+You’ll start by toasting the oats.
+In a small saucepan over medium heat, melt the 4 Tbps of butter.
+When it’s melted, pour in the oats and stir for about 5-7 minutes, until they’r nicely toasted and browned.

 Lay a piece of parchment paper on a cookie sheet and when the oats are done toasting, pour them on the parchment paper.